hecanjog/pdintro/source/first.rst

 You can download additional objects that other people have made and use them alongside the built in objects.
 You can also use your own patches as though they were themselves objects.
 We'll come back to that later.

-Inlets, outlets and data types
+Inlets, Outlets and Data Types
 ==============================

 Objects have inputs and outputs, which you can use to connect them to one another and create a signal path.
 Where you'd have an